LLNL/Caliper/doc/sphinx/AnnotationAPI.rst

 Nesting
 ................................

-Annotated source-code regions of any of the pre-defined context attributes (`function`, `loop`, and `annotation`) can be nested within each other.
+Annotated source-code regions of any of the pre-defined region attributes can be nested within each other.
 Caliper preserves this nesting information.
 Users must ensure that the nesting is correct.
 That is, annotated code regions have to be enclosed completely within each other; they cannot partially overlap.
 Example:

 .. code-block:: c++